TheRincon/gc_plotter/README.md

 chmod 755 gc.sh
 ```

+#### Linux
+Change the script from #!/bin/bash to /usr/bin/bash or appropriate shell.

 Then run the script with 2 arguments, first is the reference genome fasta and the second is the desired width to scan for GC percenatge.
 ```bash
 ./gc /home/reference.fasta 1000